 Skip to main content

-STUDS can be seamlessly integrated with Tailwind CSS to create a powerful and flexible design system.
-This guide shows you how to use STUDS with Tailwind CSS (version 4) in your projects.
+The design system can be seamlessly integrated with Tailwind CSS to create a powerful and flexible design system.
+This guide shows you how to use the design system with Tailwind CSS (version 4) in your projects.

-There are conflicts when using the tailwindcss ‘base’ import and @studs/styles or @studs/react/styles.
+There are conflicts when using the tailwindcss ‘base’ import and @studs/styles or @strongtie/design-system/styles.
 Because of this we advise against loading the tailwindcss base file and rely on theme and utilities only.

 Step 1: Install the Required Packages

-First, install both STUDS and Tailwind CSS in your project: Follow the necessary guide for getting setup using either @studs/styles or @studs/react Follow the tailwindcss guide for your framework of choice
+First, install both the design system and Tailwind CSS in your project: Follow the necessary guide for getting setup using either @studs/styles or @strongtie/design-system Follow the tailwindcss guide for your framework of choice

 Step 2: Import Styles